DPI-WE/setting-up-a-developer-environment/content.md

 ## Conclusion

-In this lesson, we've covered the essential steps to set up a local developer environment on macOS:
+In this lesson, we've covered the essential steps to set up a local development environment on macOS.
+You now have a fully functional environment ready to start building and testing your projects.
+It's important to note that this setup is tailored for DPI's Software Development Foundations course.
+Your IDE might vary depending on the technical stack and project requirements, so always consult the project README for specific instructions.

-1. **IDE Installation**: We installed Visual Studio Code (VSCode) and configured the `code` command in the PATH to open VSCode from the terminal conveniently.

-2. **Package Manager Setup**: We installed Homebrew, a package manager for macOS, to simplify the process of installing, updating, and managing software packages and libraries.

-3. **Ruby Version Manager (rbenv)**: We set up rbenv, a lightweight Ruby version management tool, to manage different versions of Ruby on our machine, making it easy to work on projects with different Ruby requirements.

-4. **Rails Installation**: We installed Ruby on Rails using the `gem install rails` command, allowing us to start developing Rails applications.

-5. **Database Installation (PostgreSQL)**: We installed PostgreSQL using Homebrew and set it up to run as a service on our machine.

-6. **Version Control (Git)**: We configured Git and set up SSH keys to authenticate with GitHub, enabling us to use Git for version control and collaborate on projects.

-By following these steps, you now have a fully functional local development environment ready to start building and testing your projects.
-As a next step, you can begin working on your projects, explore additional tools and libraries, and continue learning and improving your development skills.
-Happy coding!